Elradml/Comp-Methods/README.md

 # Comp Methods Solution

-A program solving the linear advection equation with four different schemes and two different sets of initial and boundary conditions.
-Also compared to two different analytical solutions to calculate the truncation error.
+The code was made for an assignment investigating different numerical scehemes for solving the linear advection equation which is a PDE
+The problem is setup to assume a disturbance in a tube a t = 0 along a length L = 100m 2 sets of boundary & initial conditions were used each having their own analytical solution

+The four numerical method investigated were:
+1) Explicit Upwind FTBS
+2) Implicit Upwind FTBS
+3) Lax-Wendroff
+4) Ritchmyer multi-step